House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Of all fire-related deaths, 81% of them are caused by space heaters.

-Likewise, about 80% of civilians who are injured during a fire are injured during a space heater fire specifically.
-These statistics show us just how dangerous space heater fires are.
+Likewise, about 80% of civilians injured during a fire are harmed by space heaters.
+These statistics show us how dangerous space heater fires are.

 (National Fire Protection Association)